alexpear/alexpear.github.io/README.md

 ## To Do:
 - No-context Bottle agents
   - see Ravnica-inspired draft
+  - Generating simple Incidents for Ravnica
+  - Start with just thefts
+    - Random org initiates
+    - They choose a target
+    - Least favorite org
+      - Later find a way for the no-context agent to conlude that they should pick Steal from the action list, with their least favorite agent as the target.
+      - If the agent is already familiar with the Steal action in general, this may be good.
+    - Success or failure
+    - Transfer of money
+    - Changes of reputation
+  - Then I can later do another type of incident, the deal.
+Both participants gain money and mutually increase in rep.
+  - Start with just 3 orgs.

 - GridWar funcs:
   - Codex entries that let us ask WGenerator for a random Group, using a random implemented template.